 Let’s start postfix configuration.
 Edit Postfix configuration file /etc/postfix/main.cf in your favorite editor and make following changes.

 myhostname = mail.tecadmin.net mydomain = tecadmin.net myorigin = $mydomain inet_interfaces = all mydestination = $myhostname, localhost, $mydomain mynetworks = 127.0.0.0/8, /32 relay_domains = $mydestination home_mailbox = Maildir/

-After executing above command edit postfix configuration file and make sure all changes done properly.
+After executing above command edit postfix configuration file and make sure all changes are done properly.